fhuanming/fhuanming.github.io/_posts/2018-11-29-everything-i-need-to-know-about-401k-and-ira.md

 ## MEGA Backdoor Roth IRA

-In a short: Convert from after-tax 401(k) to Roth IRA
+MEGA back door has two flavors: Convert from after-tax 401(k) to Roth 401(k) or Roth IRA.

-1. Contribute to your after-tax 401(k).
+1. Contribute to your money after-tax 401(k).
-1. Convert that money to the Roth IRA.
+1. Convert that money to the Roth 401(k) or Roth IRA.

-    Ideally, you can convert the money to Roth IRA as soon as you cotribute the money to the after-tax 401(k).
+    Ideally, you will convert the money to Roth 401(k) or Roth IRA as soon as you cotribute the money to the after-tax 401(k).
 In this way, you don't need to pay the earning tax because this is no earning yet (in your after-tax 401(k) account).